 Is Intermittent Fasting Good for Building Muscle?

 While this can certainly be the case, intermittent fasting and exercise don’t have to be mutually exclusive.
-The trick is to balance exertion during exercise, recovery time when fasting, and calorie intake during feeding windows, especially when aiming to build muscle.
+The trick is to balance exertion during exercise, recovery time when fasting, and calorie intake during feeding windows, especially when aiming to build muscle with resistance training.
 Stretching and light exercise can easily complement fasting, and be an effective way to burn excess fat.
 Time restricted feeding is an excellent way to combine intermittent fasting with performance enhancement.

 Plus, intermittent fasting encourages heightened production of Human Growth Hormone (HGH), which facilitates growth, aids in metabolic processes, and encourages weight loss and muscle strength.
 In fact, studies have shown that fasting for just a few days led to a five-fold increase in HGH levels.

 One thing the experts can all agree on when it comes to the effects of intermittent fasting, is that fasting has the ability to increase testosterone levels.
 As a person fasts, the body produces increased amounts of HGH and testosterone in order to combat the resulting insulin resistance.

 Testosterone helps build and retain muscle, and aids in recovery from bouts of exertion.
 One study of healthy men found that a single bout of fasting boosted testosterone levels by 180%.
 It’s possible — even likely — that longer term periods of intermittent fasting could produce even greater increases in testosterone production.